Scott Blanchard, PhD

 Amanda Caleb, PhD

-Dr. Caleb specializes in nineteenth-century British literature, particularly the novel and short story.
-She is also very interested in the intersection of science, medicine, and literature in the nineteenth- and twentieth century.
-She teaches classes on eighteenth- and nineteenth-century literature, women in literature, and science and literature.
-Dr. Caleb has published several articles on science and literature, as seen in the works of the works of H.G.
+Dr. Caleb received her Ph.D. in English and M.A. in Nineteenth-Century Studies from the University of Sheffield and her B.A. in English and Gender Studies from Davidson College.
+She specializes in nineteenth-century British literature, particularly the novel and short story; she is also very interested in the intersection of science, medicine, and literature in the nineteenth- and twentieth centuries.
+Dr. Caleb teaches classes on eighteenth- and nineteenth-century literature, science and literature, medicine and literature, and fairy tales.
+She has published several articles on science and literature, as seen in the works of the works of H.G.
 Wells, Arthur Machen, and Robert Louis Stevenson.
-She is the editor of (Re)creating Science in Nineteenth-Century Britain (Cambridge Scholars Publishing, 2007) and Teleny (Valancourt, 2010), an anonymous novel associated with Oscar Wilde.
+Dr. Caleb is the editor of (Re)creating Science in Nineteenth-Century Britain (Cambridge Scholars Publishing, 2007) and Teleny (Valancourt, 2010), an anonymous novel associated with Oscar Wilde.
+She is currently working on a monograph studying the intersection of science and decadence in British fictions of the late nineteenth century.

 Patrick Hamilton, PhD